grinal82/WebStorage/README.md

 ```

 > check if DEBUG variable is set to 'FALSE', write down your IP and/or domain in the 'ALLOWED_HOSTS'
+> check if other variables and parameters correspond
 ```
 DEBUG = False